Rokra1995/DBM/README.md

 How to use the SQL recommander System:

 1. Run "bash recommendations.sh"
 2. Type in the favourite movie.
-In my case "Captain Phillipps".
+In my case "The Amazing Spider-Man".
 Spelling is important.
 3. The recommendations based on summary will be displayed.
 4. Check the recommendations and press "q" to see the recommendations based on title
 5. Check the recommendations based on title and press q to see the recommendations based on starring